Ghostboard pixel Skip to content

 a picture of jonathan riddell is on the left (he is wearing a gray shirt), and the kde logo is on the right

-Jonathan built Kubuntu to make KDE more accessible to everyday Linux users.
+Jonathan helped build Kubuntu to make KDE more accessible to everyday Linux users.
 After Canonical stopped officially supporting it, he turned his attention to KDE Neon.
 Neon allowed KDE to deliver the latest Plasma releases directly to users, becoming a platform for testing, development, and adoption.
 Through both projects, Jonathan ensured KDE remained relevant and approachable.

-Instead, he saw decision-making increasingly concentrated, particularly under Nate Graham, whose approach emphasized centralized control.
+According to Jonathan, he saw decision-making increasingly concentrated, particularly under Nate Graham, whose approach emphasized centralized control.

 Jonathan closed his farewell blog by sharing the following image and message: